guilhermebkel/algorithms-and-data-structures-study/README.md

 ## TODO

-### 1. Finishing the following topics

-Data Structures -> Binary Tree

-Analysis of Algorithms
+- [TOPIC] Adding Analysis of Algorithms

-### 2. Adding the following information

-Adding complexity order for all algorithms
+- [REFACTOR] Adding complexity order for all algorithms